newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/pharmacy-prepare.md

 callToActionText: "Read the Pharmacy Handbook "
 agencyId: nj-consumer-affairs
 agencyAdditionalContext: Board of Pharmacy
----
+summaryDescriptionMd: >-
   The State regulates pharmacies for the safety of customers and employees and has released a handbook specifically to help guide pharmacies on State rules.
 ---

-### Handbook Contents
+## Handbook Contents

 - Permit application and renewal process
 - Shop requirements (site design, appliances, and library)